Jelyko/Magister-to-google-calander-PYTHON-/README.md

-# Magister-to-google-calander-PYTHON-
+# Magister-to-google-calendar-PYTHON-
 Transfer your Magister agenda to your Google agenda

 ##### requirement:
 - Python
-- Python Libraries wich include Selenium and Google calander library
+- Python Libraries wich include Selenium and Google calendar library
 - A python file editor

 ## Installation: